 Work on the renovation of the final four storefronts under the Fulton Corridor Incentive Program is ongoing.
-Reimbursement requests totaling approximately \$453,000 have been paid this quarter and an additional \$136,000 in reimbursement requests have been submitted by the subrecipient this quarter which need to be reviewed.
+Reimbursement requests totaling approximately \$675,000 were paid this quarter, other requests totaling approximately \$140,000 are under review, and an additional \$257,000 reimbursement request was received from the subrecipient this quarter.